Skip to Main Content

 Write an API documentation

-What a function do
+What a function does

-What the function's parameters or arguments are
+What are the function's parameters or arguments are

 What a function returns